JoshMerfeld/saereplication/README.md

 ## data

 The data folder contains all of the data you need to run the scripts.
 Please take note of the warning above regarding the Google Earth Engine data.
+If you only want to do 4.estimation, then you can just use the repository as is.

 ## shapefile